kirbie27/eruditio_academy/README.md

 # eruditio_academy
-A web application created using java which was done as a project for the completion of the subject ICS2609 - APPLICATIONS DEVELOPMENT AND EMERGING TECHNOLOGIES 2 (ENTERPRISE-BACK-END)
+A web application created using java which was done as a project for the completion of the subject ICS2609 - APPLICATIONS DEVELOPMENT AND EMERGING TECHNOLOGIES 2 (ENTERPRISE-BACK-END).
+The application consists of the use of a local database for its functionality, log in and sign in, change password, and report generation.

 #Sample Snippets of the runtime of the Application